tedmoskovitz/DeepLearning_Thesis/README.md

 # DeepLearning_Thesis

-studying the performance of deep neural nets on modeling neural encoding.
+I investigated the performance of deep neural nets modeling neural encoding.
+The Jupyter notebook runs the appropriate models from the .py files; models created using TensorFlow and Keras.

-Keras_FeedForward1: 3-layer feedforward neural net built using Keras

-CNN_1: convolutional network

-RGC_Flicker: contains function to pre-process RGC data and extract training, validation, and test sets
+Note: not the final version (I can send that upon request), but gives a flavor for the approach.